mykelalvis/FATESRD/fate-srd.com/odds-and-ends/High Fantasy Magic.md

 You have mastered control over the air.
 This discipline allows you to fly for short bursts ([[Athletics]]), push and pull the air ([[Physique]]/casting skill), and even attack with it ([[Shoot]]).
 You can
-[[create advantage]] to allow yourself or someone else to fly for longer periods of time (casting skill).
+[[Create Advantage]] to allow yourself or someone else to fly for longer periods of time (casting skill).
 The difficulty for creating an advantage to allow flight should be around Fantastic (+6).
 You can also animate the air into a creature capable of following commands ([[Provoke]]),